Introduction

 - Identify the Correct Blade Orientation:

-- The sharp, angled edge of the blade should point downwards, towards the ground.
+- The sharp, angled edge should point downwards, while the dull, flat side faces upwards.

-- Check for any curvature or bends in the blade.
-The curved part should be oriented upwards to help lift the grass for a cleaner cut.
+- Check for any curvature; the curved part should be oriented upwards to help lift the grass for a cleaner cut.

 - Reinstall the Blade:

-- Align the bolt holes of the blade with the mower’s spindle.
+- Align the blade’s bolt holes with the mower’s spindle.

-- Ensure the blade fits snugly and does not wobble.
+- Ensure the blade fits snugly without wobbling.
 A misaligned blade may indicate incorrect orientation.

-- Tighten the blade bolt securely using the appropriate tools, but avoid overtightening to prevent damage.
+- Tighten the blade bolt securely, but avoid overtightening to prevent damage.

 - Test the Installation: